 880. Elementary Chemistry of Food Products.
 Second term.
 Credit two hours.
+Required.
 Prerequisite, Chemistry 101.
-Required of students in hotel administration.
 W F 10.
 Baker 377.
-Professor Cavanaugh.
+Mr. MISCALL.
+Candidates for the degree of Bachelor of Chemistry may not receive credit for this course toward the degree.